helm/helm/docs/charts.md

 # Charts

 Helm uses a packaging format called _charts_.
-A chart is a collection of files that collectively describe a set of Kubernetes resources.
+A chart is a collection of files that describe a related set of Kubernetes resources.
+A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.

+Charts are created as files laid out in a particular directory tree, then they can be packaged into versioned archives to be deployed.

+This document explains the chart format, and provides basic guidance for building charts with Helm.

 ## The Chart File Structure